johli/genesis/README.md

 ![DEN Logo](https://github.com/johli/genesis/blob/master/den_github_logo.png?raw=true)

 # Deep Exploration in Sequence Generation
-Code for training deep generative models for DNA sequences in Keras.
-Implements generative neural networks which are optimized w.r.t. a downstream deep learning predictor to maximize predicted fitness.
+Code for training deep generative models of DNA, RNA and protein sequences in Keras.
+Implements a class of activation-maximizing generative neural networks (Deep Exploration Networks, or DENs) which are optimized with respect to a downstream deep learning predictor to maximize fitness.
+DENs explicitly maximize sequence diversity by sampling *two* independent patterns at each forward pass of backpropagation and imposing a similarity penalty on those samples.
+The similarity penalty is either specified on the level of sequences (e.g. one-hot cosine-similarity) or on the basis of latent feature encoder.
+Finally, DENs maintain the confidence in generated sequences during backpropagation by incorporating variational autoencoders (VAEs) to estimate their likelihood.
+Likelihood is approximated by importance sampling and gradients are backpropagated from the VAE to the DEN using straight-through (ST) gradients.

-The generators are trained to jointly maximize sequence diversity and predicted fitness.
+The generators are trained in a closed loop of backpropagation to jointly maximize sequence diversity and predicted fitness.
 The framework is described in a MLCB 2019* conference paper, "[Deep exploration networks for rapid engineering of functional DNA sequences](https://github.com/johli/genesis/blob/master/mlcb_exploration_nets.pdf?raw=true)".

 *1st Conference on Machine Learning in Computational Biology, (MLCB 2019), Vancouver, Canada.

 #### Highlights
-- Deep generative neural networks for DNA, RNA & Protein sequences.
+- Deep generative neural networks for DNA, RNA & protein sequences.
 - Train the generative model to maximize both sequence diversity and functional fitness (Deep Exploration).
 - Fitness is evaluated by a user-supplied sequence-predictive model and a cost function.

 #### Features
 - Implements deep convolutional- and residual generative neural networks.
 - Supports vanilla, class-conditional and inverse-regression generators.
-- Generators support 1-hot sequence sampling, enabling end-to-end training via straight-through gradients.
+- Generators support one-hot sequence sampling, enabling end-to-end training via straight-through gradients.
+- Optionally maintain likelihood in the generated sequences during training by using importance sampling of a pre-trained variational autoencoder.

 ### Installation
 Install by cloning or forking the [github repository](https://github.com/johli/genesis.git):